MS-AND AWARD WINNERS

 2. Initial practice experience not less than 5 years and not greater than 10 years (Interrupted careers or time periods not in practice, are not to be considered or rationed into the 5-10 years of professional practice experience)

-3. Active participation in the national, state or district association for at least 5 years
+3. Active participation in the national, state, or district association for at least 5 years

-4. Not previously selected as an Recognized Young Dietitian of the Year
+4. Not previously selected as an EDL

-5. Demonstrated concern for the promotion of optimal health and nutritional status of the population
+5. Demonstrated concern for the promotion of optimal health and nutritional status of the population.

 MAGNOLIA AWARD

-The purpose of the Magnolia Award is to recognize an individual outside the profession of dietetics that demonstrates outstanding interest, support and contributions to the profession of dietetics.
+The purpose of the Magnolia Award is to recognize an individual outside the profession of dietetics that demonstrates outstanding interest, support, and contributions to the profession of dietetics.

 Criteria for Selection:

-1. An individual outside the profession of dietetics that demonstrated outstanding interest, support and contributions to the profession of dietetics
+1. An individual outside the profession of dietetics that demonstrated outstanding interest, support, and contributions to the profession of dietetics.

-2. One who has made significant contributions to human welfare through a profession other than dietetics
+2. One who has made significant contributions to human welfare through a profession other than dietetics.

 3. One who demonstrates good will through notable service in furthering the advancement of the profession of dietetics